awsdocs/aws-chatbot-admin-guide/doc_source/chatbot-run-lambda-function-remotely-tutorial.md

    1. Choose **Invite to Channel\.**
 **Tip**
 You only have to invite AWS Chatbot to the channel once\.
+If AWS is not listed as a valid member of the channel, you need to add the AWS Chatbot app to the Slack workspace\.
+For more information, see the [Getting started guide for AWS Chatbot](getting-started.md)\.

 1. Enter the following command in Slack: